mainmatter/mainmatter.com/_posts/2022-02-17-journey-of-a-junior-software-engineer.md

 ![](/assets/images/posts/2022-02-17-journey-of-a-junior-software-engineer/my-notion-notes-eg2.png)

-Git merge vs Git rebase were a frequent debate, and according to my notes I found this video enlightening on the [topic](https://www.youtube.com/watch?v=CRlGDDprdOQ&ab_channel=Academind).
+Git merge vs Git rebase was a frequent debate, and according to my notes, I found this enlightening video on the [topic](https://www.youtube.com/watch?v=CRlGDDprdOQ&ab_channel=Academind).
-Then, when I was finally becoming more confortable with which commands should I use, they tell me - tidy your git history 🧹 - [this post](https://simplabs.com/blog/2021/05/26/keeping-a-clean-git-history/) done by Chris came handy.
+Then, when I was finally becoming more comfortable with which commands I should use, they told me to tidy my git history 🧹 - [this post](https://simplabs.com/blog/2021/05/26/keeping-a-clean-git-history/) done by Chris came in handy.

 As I showed above, I keep a journal where I note down: